 Jacob Lawrence: The Legend of John Brown series

 Lawrence dramatically tells the complex story of John Brown.
 The 22 prints reveal the white, abolitionist’s dramatic moral choices and life events.
 In the mid-1850s, Brown organized secret attacks to liberate slaves from southern plantations.
 He led anti-slavery troops in an effort to keep Kansas a free state.
 Lawrence begins the series with Brown's decision to become an activist and shows his struggle as an organizer and strategist.
 He ends it with Brown’s capture, conviction, and execution for treason in the winter of 1859.

 Lawrence vividly shows how John Brown’s single-mindedness and violence were heroic, but also foolish and reckless.
 Brown was a controversial figure during his own lifetime and still is today.
-What began as an attack on supporters of slavery swelled into an effort intended to bring about the complete downfall of the South.
-Brown's actions and notoriety contributed to the onset of the Civil War, which ultimately achieved his goal of abolishing slavery.
-But, his tactics were daring and sometimes misguided, resulting in bloody battles and heavy losses, including the death of Brown's own son.
+What began as an attack on supporters of slavery swelled into an effort to bring about the complete downfall of the South.
+Brown's actions and notoriety contributed to the onset of the American Civil War, which ultimately achieved his goal of ending slavery.
+But his tactics were daring and sometimes misguided, resulting in bloody battles and heavy losses, including the death of Brown's own son.
 Lawrence tells this intense story, asking us questions, but not giving us any easy answers.

 In "The Legend of John Brown" Jacob Lawrence asks us to explore a critical moment in American history.
 Lawrence also highlights the important role of art and artists in interpreting and sharing history.